3DTTNet: Multimodal Fusion-Based 3D Traversable Terrain Modeling for Off-Road Environments: Related works

 \subsection{Traversability Quantification}

-Goodin et al.\cite{ref39} defines "traversability" as a quantification of the drivability of vehicles with certain characteristics on terrain.
-In off-road scenarios, layered cost maps composed of multiple sub-maps addressing different terrain features are widely used for traversable area analysis\cite{ref40}.
-These layers typically include ground semantic and geometric information, making the selection of appropriate cost functions crucial for accurate traversability estimation.
+Goodin et al. \cite{ref39} defines "traversability" as a quantification of the drivability of vehicles with certain characteristics on terrain.
+In off-road scenarios, layered cost maps are composed of multiple sub-maps to address different terrain features, which are widely used for traversable area analysis \cite{ref40},\cite{ref54}.
+These layers typically consist of ground semantic and geometric information, making the selection of appropriate cost functions crucial for accurate traversability estimation.